rancher/rke2-docs/docs/install/private_registry.md

       "^rancher/(.*)": "mirrorproject/rancher-images/$1"
 ```

-Note that when using mirrors and rewrites, images will still be stored under the original name.
-For example, `crictl image ls` will show `docker.io/rancher/rke2-runtime:v1.23.5-rke2r1` as available on the node, even if the image was pulled from a mirror with a different name.

 :::info Version Gate
 Rewrites are no longer applied to the Default Endpoint as of the February 2024 releases: v1.26.13+rke2r1, v1.27.10+rke2r1, v1.28.6+rke2r1, v1.29.1+rke2r1
 Prior to these releases, rewrites were also applied to the default endpoint, which would prevent RKE2 from pulling from the upstream registry if the image could not be pulled from a mirror endpoint, and the image was not available under the modified name in the upstream.